stephenczhao/Dora_paper_Study/README.md

 [[`Paper`](https://arxiv.org/abs/2402.09353)] [[`Website`](https://nbasyl.github.io/DoRA-project-page/)]  [[`BibTeX`](#citation)]

 # Introduction

+Q1: Do you know what's the most popular way to train large language models on consumer-grade devices?

 Parameter-efficient fine-tuning has become essential in recent years, making the training of large models more accessible and computationally feasible.
 Among these methods, [[LoRA](https://arxiv.org/pdf/2106.09685)] (Low Rank Adaptation) has gained significant traction.